makerdao/lockstake/lockstake-overview.md

 ### 7.b.
 FlapperUniV2SwapOnly

-Exposes a `kick` operation to be triggered periodically.
+Exposes an `exec` operation to be triggered periodically.
 Its logic withdraws DAI from the `vow` and buys `gem` tokens on Uniswap v2.
 The acquired tokens are sent to a predefined `receiver` address.

 **Configurable Parameters:**
 * `pip` - A reference price oracle, used for bounding the exchange rate of the swap.